-- 105. The 2013/14 specified instructions required that payments made to third party operators of customer loyalty programs (such as Fly Buys) should be treated consistently with how the QLP calculated its gross telecommunications services revenue. - 106.
-This requirements avoids the risk of double deductions from having a payment to a third party operator of a customer loyalty program netted off in calculating statutory operating revenue, and secondly, as a deduction for the cost of bundled non-telecommunications goods and services.
-This approach is consistent with NZ GAAP.33
+- 103. The 2014/15 specified information instructions required that payments made to third party operators of customer loyalty programs (such as Fly Buys) should be treated consistently with how the QLP calculated its gross telecommunications services revenue. - 104.
+This requirements avoids the risk of double deductions from having a payment to a third party operator of a customer loyalty program netted off in calculating statutory operating revenue, and deducted as a cost of bundled nontelecommunications goods and services.
+This approach is consistent with NZ GAAP.